Terespol

-Terespol ([tɛˈrɛspɔl]; Тэрэ́спаль) is a town in eastern Poland on the border with Belarus.
-It lies on the border river Bug, directly opposite the city of Brest, Belarus, making it a border town.
+Terespol ([tɛˈrɛspɔl]; Тэрэ́спаль) is a border town in eastern Poland on the border with Belarus.
+It lies on the border river Bug, directly opposite the city of Brest, Belarus.
 It has 5,794 inhabitants as of 2014.

 Overview

 Since 1999 Terespol has been within Biała Podlaska County in Lublin Voivodeship.
 Between 1975 and 1998 it belonged to Biała Podlaska Voivodeship.
 The town is a busy border crossing between Poland and Belarus on the European route E30 which links Berlin-Warsaw-Minsk-Moscow.
 Another crossing into Brest is located at Kukuryki northwest of Terespol.
-There is also a local train between Brest and Terespol.
+There was also a local train between Brest and Terespol.
 It comes 3 times a day.
-The trip takes 18 minutes and is a very comfortable way of crossing border between Belarus and Poland.
+The trip took 18 minutes and was a very comfortable way of crossing border between Belarus and Poland.
+Due to the Coronavirus pandemic, the train was cancelled at the beginning of 2020 and has been suspended for an indefinite period.

 Terespol features in a novel by the Yiddish Nobel Prize-winning writer Isaac Bashevis Singer, The Family Moskat (1950), in which the young protagonist, Asa Heshel Bennet, comes to Warsaw from his hometown of Terespol Minor to study.